Oscar-Tark/Squirrel-EES/README.md

 **One line multiple function calls:**

 Scorpion allows you to run multiple functions in one line.
-Unlike other languages scorpions execution is left to right using the >> symbol.
+Unlike other languages scorpions execution is left to right.
+To shift execution right use the >> symbol.

 `var::*name >> varset::*name, *'Richard Stallman' >> output::*f'Hi {[[name]]}!.
 Let us play the GNU SONG!' >> exit`